 Building a budget, of course, is not just about expenses.
 The school board and superintendent also research revenue trends.
 That means looking at trends in State Aid, researching changes in the local tax base and the challenges facing residents and business owners who provide the funds for the school tax levy.

 While the School Business Official can “guesstimate” what the district might receive in State Aid based on enrollment, trends and research, the actual figure is not known until the state budget is adopted on April 1.
-State Aid accounts for about 33% of the district’s revenues.
+Currently, State Aid accounts for about 36% of the district’s revenues.
 See the history of VC’s State Aid here.

 Another important factor in determining the revenue sources of the district is to calculate the tax levy limit.
 The tax levy accounts for about 58% of the district’s revenues.
 The tax levy limit is a complicated calculation of several different factors including CPI.
 Learn more about tax levy limit here.